AbramelinTheClown/Short-Selling-The-Us-Economy/README.md

 # Simplified Overview: How Debt, Legal Identity, and Digital Assets Intertwine in a Government-Orchestrated Crime System

-# If you dont share this and United both side Many People will get hurt
+# If you dont share this and Unite both side Many People will get hurt

 This summary breaks down a complex scheme explained in the larger reference document into an easier, mid-level format for readers new to financial systems and legal frameworks.